TrilliantHealth/trilliant-data-science/libs/tabularasa/README.md

 is snapshotted internally to ensure reproducible builds.
 This means:

-- Data from external sources (APIs, remote CSVs, etc.) should be fetched and stored in version control or a blob store (e.g., ADLS)
+- Data from external sources (APIs, remote CSVs, etc.) should be fetched and stored in version control or a blob store that you control (specified in the `remote_data` section)
-- The `remote_data` section only references files in the blob store, never external URLs
-- This ensures builds are deterministic and not affected by external service availability
+- This ensures builds are deterministic and not affected by external service availability or consistency

 ### The Data Interfaces